pivotal/docs-tap/services-toolkit/how-to-guides/troubleshooting.hbs.md

    From the output, check the following:

    - Check the status conditions for information that can lead you to the cause of the issue.
-   - Check that the `Synced` condition has status `"True"`.
-If it doesn't then there was an issue creating the Managed Resources from which this Composite Resource is composed.
+   - Check if there was an issue creating the Managed Resources from which this Composite Resource is composed.
 Refer to `.spec.resourceRefs` in the output and for each:
      - Use the values of `kind`, `apiVersion`, and `name` to inspect the status of the Managed Resource.